melgenek/melgenek/_posts/2018-05-20-spring-video-service.md

 ```

 Lets have a closer look at them:
 1. `Accept-ranges: bytes`.
-This one says which range unit is used.
+This one says which range unit is being  used.
 The most common is _bytes_
 but RFC allows any other, such as seconds.
 It can even be [used for pagination](http://otac0n.com/blog/2012/11/21/range-header-i-choose-you.html).
 2. `Content-Length: 100`.
 In contrast to status 200 response, which shows the full length of content,
 here the stated length refers to the size of the chunk received.
 3. `Content-Range: bytes 0-99/788493`.
-This header shows that we have bytes from 0 to 99
-and these are the 100 bytes mentioned in Content-Length header.
+This header shows that we have bytes from 0 to 99 and these are the 100 bytes mentioned in Content-Length header.
-The number 788493 after slash tells us the full size of the file on the server.
+The number 788493 after the slash tells us the full size of the file on the server.
 It is used by a video tag
 to figure out when the content is loaded entirely.

-Using this simple protocol we can specify any point in movie to watch.
+Using this simple protocol we can specify any point in a movie to watch.
-Thanks to getting only chunks of data, users don't need wait until an entire video is loaded,
+Thanks to getting only chunks of data, users don't need to wait until an entire video is loaded,
 which is particularly useful for those with slow connection and per megabyte internet pricing,
 as well as for creation of a splendid user experience.